Asobo Studio

 Asobo Studio SAS is a French video game developer based in Bordeaux and founded in 2002.
 The studio is most known for developing video game adaptations of several Pixar movies, A Plague Tale: Innocence, and the 2020 and 2024 versions of Microsoft Flight Simulator.
-To develop most of their games, they use their own game engine called Zouna, which was originally developed in the 1990s by some of their own employees who used to work at Kalisto Entertainment.
+To develop most of its games, it uses its own game engine called Zouna, which was originally developed in the 1990s by some of their own employees who used to work at Kalisto Entertainment.
 It was later further developed by Asobo.
 The studio's name is derived from the Japanese word "asobō" (遊ぼう) that means "let's play".